esa/torchquad/README.md

       ```

 Once the installation is done, then you are ready to contribute.
-Please note that PRs should be created on the `develop` branch.
+Please note that PRs should be created from and into the `develop` branch.
+For each release the develop branch is moved into main.

 3. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 4. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)